awslabs/aurora-dsql-jdbc-connector/README.md

 ## Dependencies

-The Aurora DSQL JDBC Connector automatically includes all necessary dependencies when added to your project:
+The Aurora DSQL Connector for JDBC automatically includes all necessary dependencies when added to your project:

 - **PostgreSQL JDBC Driver**: Provides the underlying PostgreSQL connectivity that Aurora DSQL is compatible with
 - **AWS SDK for Aurora DSQL**: Enables IAM authentication token generation for Aurora DSQL clusters